Cognirobo/robotron/README.md

   * drawings how the robot will look
   * Pictures

+**Price**
+For all of you who not studied buissnes stuff.
+The price is important.
+Make a good robot with cheap stuff then it will be fantastic with expensive components.

 **RoboLution:** Here everyone can see what we have after each Hackday, this we call the RoboLution.

 * fist Hackday